hash-bang/RefLib/README.md

 RefLib
 ======

+**NOTICE: This module is depreciated in favour of the newer [RefLib NPM](https://github.com/hash-bang/Reflib-Node).
+Please use that project instead.**

 PHP module for managing a variety of citation reference libraries.

 At present this library can read/write the following citation library formats: